cloudsoft/amp-training-vagrant/README.md

 The supplied `server.yaml` defines both an AMP node and 3 small BYON nodes, you can ignore the BYON nodes if you only intend to demonstrate using cloud locations.

 AMP is deployed with login authentication disabled and persistance enabled by default (mapped through to the `amp-persistance` directory in your local repo).

-The provided Vagrant config should work on OSX, Linux or Windows.

 ### Starting AMP Node